humanmade/coding-standards/README.md

 ## Using ESLint

 The ESLint package contains an [ESLint](https://eslint.org/) configuration which you can use to validate your JavaScript code style.
 While it is possible to run ESLint via phpcs, we recommend you install and use eslint via npm directly or use [linter-bot](https://github.com/humanmade/linter-bot).
-See [the `eslint-config-humanmade` package README](packages/eslint-config-humanmade/readme.md) for more information on configuring ESLint to use the Human Made coding standards.
+See [the `@humanmade/eslint-config` package README](packages/eslint-config-humanmade/readme.md) for more information on configuring ESLint to use the Human Made coding standards.

-Once you have installed the [`eslint-config-humanmade` npm package](https://www.npmjs.com/package/eslint-config-humanmade), you may simply specify that your own project-level ESLint file extends the `humanmade` configuration.
-If you install this globally (`npm install -g eslint-config-humanmade`) you can also reference the configuration directly from the command line via `eslint -c humanmade .`
+Once you have installed the [`@humanmade/eslint-config` npm package](https://www.npmjs.com/package/humanmade/eslint-config), you may simply specify that your own project-level ESLint file extends the `humanmade` configuration.
+If you install this globally (`npm install -g @humanmade/eslint-config`) you can also reference the configuration directly from the command line via `eslint -c humanmade .`

 Alternatively, you can create your own configuration and extend these rules: